Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 Xtampu: Closest Merida Pink Lakes

-While Las Coloradas is the most famous of all Mexico pink lakes, there’s another option about 90 minutes closer to Merida!
+While Las Coloradas is the most famous of all Mexico pink lakes, there’s another pink salt lakes about 90 minutes closer to Merida!

 The Xtampu salt lakes are located in the pueblo (small town) of Telchac, Mexico, which you can turn into a full Merida day trip if you have a rental car.